 Identifying Moth Larvae

-The two most common moth species in the Mid-Atlantic are clothes moths and meal moths.
+The two most common moth species in the Mid-Atlantic are clothes moths and Indian meal moths.
 These pests look similar at the larval stage.
 The off-white caterpillars have brown heads and grow to about a half-inch in length before pupating.
 Both leave silk webbing in areas where they feed.

 Pantry Moth Larvae